GoogleChromeLabs/wp-origination/readme.txt

 &lt;!-- /sourcery:hook {"id":242,"name":"wp_head","priority":10,"callback":"rel_canonical"} --&gt;
 </code></pre>

-With such annotation comments in place, to determine annotation stack for a given DOM node you then select a node in DevTools and then paste the following JS code into the console:
+With such annotation comments in place, to determine annotation stack for a given DOM node you then select a node in DevTools and then paste the following JS code into the console (see second secreenshot):

 <pre lang="js">
 (( node ) => {